 In 2013 we got lucky.
 One door we found ourselves squeezing through was creating and self funding our 2013 tour of A SIMPLE SPACE to Edinburgh Fringe Festival.
 It turned out to be the just right opportunity for our company and planted the seeds for our relationship with our agent, Wolfgang Hoffman from Aurora Nova.

-And here we are now, three years later as a successful full-time arts company!
+And here we are now, proud (and very lucky) to call ourselves a full time arts company!

 GOM has started the Seedling Fund using our experience and resources with the aim to ease some of the growing pains of young arts companies and encourage the continued creation of art in Australia.